thatandromeda/django-status-cats/README.md

 If you'd like to run the test app to see your changes in the browser, `python test_projectanage.py runserver`.
 URLs of the form `/[status_code]` provoke HTTP responses of the appropriate status code.

+## Dependencies
+Just Django.

+This has been tested on Django 1.8.5, but probably works at least as far back as Django 1.4.
+(Though if you're running anything < 1.7, if possible please  update to a supported version!)